-Issues and Supporting Data Sources: SFOSP Update Impact Conclusion GP EIR Impact Conclusion Does the SFOSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the SFOSP Update? -- -------------------------------------- ----------------------------- -- -- -- ---
+Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- --

-As discussed in Chapter 2, Project Description, the SFOSP Update would expand the SFOSP boundary to encompass additional areas, including the area between Del Mar Boulevard and California Boulevard, formerly part of the Central District Specific Plan, establishing a new northern boundary at Del Mar Boulevard.
-The boundary expansion would also encompass areas not previously part of any specific plan area, establishing an eastern boundary that includes parcels fronting Arroyo Parkway south of California Boulevard, as well as parcels fronting Glenarm Street between Arroyo Parkway and Marengo Avenue, and a western boundary of generally Pasadena Avenue.
-The SFOSP Update also includes four new land use types, including Vehicle Services, Automobile Showrooms, Accessory Tasting Rooms, Alcohol Beverage Manufacturing, and Custom Manufacturing/Artisan Production.
-No development of such uses is proposed under the SFOSP Update, rather, the SFOSP Update defines these uses and future development of these new land use types would occur in compliance with policies and regulations set forth under the updated SFOSP, once adopted, and the Pasadena Municipal Code.
-Additionally, the Zoning Code would be amended to incorporate a new SFOSP ordinance to regulate zoning consistent with the General Plan, replacing the existing Pasadena Municipal Code Chapter 17.31.
-Furthermore, as previously discussed, buildout of the SFOSP Update would be within the General Plan buildout analyzed in the GP EIR.
-Therefore, the updated SFOSP boundary and the four new land use types proposed under the SFOSP Update would not result in significant land use and planning impacts.
+The CDSP Update also includes one new land use type: Vehicle Services, Automobile Showrooms.
+No development of such use is proposed under the CDSP Update, rather, the CDSP Update defines this use and future development of this new land use type would occur in compliance with policies and regulations set forth under the updated CDSP, once adopted, and the Pasadena Municipal Code.
+Additionally, the Zoning Code would be amended to incorporate a new CDSP ordinance to regulate zoning consistent with the General Plan, replacing the existing Pasadena Municipal Code Chapter 17.30.
+Furthermore, as previously discussed, buildout of the CDSP Update would be within the General Plan buildout analyzed in the GP EIR.
+Therefore, the updated CDSP boundary and the new land use type proposed under the CDSP Update would not result in significant land use and planning impacts.